Principal Investigator

 Rebecca Dang

-Rebecca Dang is the Research Lab Technician in the Caminero Laboratory.
+Rebecca Dang is the Research Lab Technician and Clinical Coordinator in the Caminero Laboratory.
 She has a Bachelor’s degree in Life Sciences from McMaster University and M.Sc. in Pathology and Laboratory Medicine from Western University.
-She assists with the various research projects, administrative aspects, and overall operations.
+She assists with the various research projects including leading the food intolerance study in the clinic, administrative aspects, and overall operations of the lab.

 Alumni